Murdock135/second_brain/400_projects/420_professional_projects/what_causes_salmonella/rambling.md

 - The datasets cannot be set by the planner in the Plan object because then, the executor doesn't have autonomy in case it wants to analyze a different dataset.
 We need a way to dynamically change the plan with each iteration of the executor.
 - How to evaluate the system
 	- Create a dataset like that in [AgentRewardBench](https://arxiv.org/pdf/2504.08942)
+	- We then let the system run again such that it follows the expert annotations.
+Then we use semantic similarity or some other measure to check how different the initial generation is (from the regeneration)
 	- We can then use RLHF to make the system more like an epidemiologist.
+	- What if we use Alvey's protoforms and then use Dempster Shafer Theory to study assumptions (read below)
 - Ask the system to produce a list of possible assumptions, rank ordered.
 We should probe the system to obtain a quantified 'amount' of belief in those assumptions.
 # References
 -   [Argonne Researchers Win Gordon Bell Special Prize for Using Language Models to Track Virus Variants - High-Performance Computing News Analysis | insideHPC](https://insidehpc.com/2022/12/argonne-researchers-win-gordon-bell-special-prize-for-using-language-models-to-track-virus-variants/)